LJ-Zer/VisioAccelerAI/README.md

         * xclbin
         * .json

 ### 1.1.
-Other Git bash command translated from Unix to Windows
+Sample bash command translated from Unix to Windows
 	* LOCATION: AI@DESKTOP-N3NL671 MINGW64 ~/Desktop/Kria-HW/kria-vitis-platforms/platforms/vivado/kv260_ispMipiRx_DP (release-2021.1)
-		- /f/Vivado/Vivado/2021.2/bin/vivado.bat -mode batch -source scripts/main.tcl
+	* Translated: /f/Vivado/Vivado/2021.2/bin/vivado.bat -mode batch -source scripts/main.tcl

 ### 1.2.
 Location of the Boards in Xilinx
 	- Use the 2021.1 version of the boards.
 Download the repo to the 2021.1 specific branch and replace the directory of your xilinxboardstore files.